microsoft/Build25-LAB304/2-CreatingTests/README.md

   * Save the file in your **tests/logged-out** directory with a descriptive name (e.g., **auth.spec.ts**).
 6. [] **Run your new test:** Press the **Play button** next to the test in VS Code to ensure it works correctly.

-## Storing Credentials Securely with a .env File
+## Securely storing credentials in tests

 It's important not to hardcode sensitive information like usernames and passwords directly into your tests.
 A common practice is to use environment variables stored in a **.env** file.
 See the **example.env** file.

-**We have safely stored the credentials for you so you just need to update the test to use them.**
+**We have safely stored the credentials for you in the System Environment Settings for demo purposes, so you just need to update the test to use them.**

-1. [] Update the test code to use environment variables instead of hardcoded values.
+1. [] **Update the test code to use environment variables** instead of hardcoded values.
    * Open the **auth.spec.ts** file you just created.
    * Replace the hardcoded email and password with the following code: